 Argentine peso collapses as primary suggests return to interventionist economics

-Opposition candidate Fernandez has said he would seek to “rework” Argentina’s $57bn deal with the IMF if he wins October election
+Opposition candidate will seek to ‘rework’ country’s $57bn deal with the IMF if he wins

-The peso weakened 30.3 per cent to a record low of 65 per US dollar on Monday, traders said, after opposition candidate Alberto Fernandez - whose running mate is former president Cristina Fernandez de Kirchner
+The peso weakened 30.3 per cent to a record low of 65 per US dollar on Monday.
+Photograph: Ricardo Ceppi/ Getty Images

 The peso weakened 30.3 per cent to a record low of 65 per US dollar on Monday, traders said, after opposition candidate Alberto Fernandez – whose running mate is former president Cristina Fernandez de Kirchner – dominated the primary by a much wider-than-expected 15.5 percentage point margin.